Saturday, 23 Nov 2024

 In Portugal, three teams dominate the domestic football scene.
 Known as “The Big Three,” Sporting Lisbon, Porto, and Benfica have consistently won the Primeira Liga title since its inception, with the exception of Belenenses in 1945-1946 and Boavista in 2000-2001.
 While this dominance may suggest a lack of competitiveness, it speaks to the quality and consistency of these teams.

-Tham Khảo Thêm: New York Stadium: Rotherham United
+Tham Khảo Thêm: Broadfield Stadium: Crawley Town

 The success of The Big Three in the Primeira Liga has not always translated to European competitions.
 Portuguese teams have struggled to make their mark on the UEFA Champions League and the UEFA Europa League.
 However, it is important to note that Portuguese sides have won the UEFA Cup and the Intercontinental Cup multiple times, showcasing their ability to compete at the highest level.